What's cycling in Amsterdam really like?

 If you're interested in finding out why Dutch laws and opinion are so pro-cycling, I have previously written a short history of cycling in the Netherlands which will explain where this cycling culture comes from.

-Tips and advice for easy(ish) cycling in Amsterdam
+Tips and advice for easy(ish) and safe cycling in Amsterdam

 You can rent bikes almost anywhere...